woodyeagle/city-scrapers-pitt/docs/installing_python.md

 ## Actually Installing Python

 #### Installing from the Microsoft Store
-Open up the microsoft store and use the search to find python.
+Open up the Microsoft store and use the search to find python.
 Below is a screenshot of the install for python 3.8.
 By the way it may ask you to sign after you click "Get" but you don't actually need to.